ubergeekzone/socketio-chat-starter/README.md

 - Send Messages to Room
 - Online User List

+#### V1.1 Change Log
+- Added UI for Online List and Sending/Displaying Chat Messages

-please feel free to extend or make pull requests, the goal here is to make a light weight chat room solution.
+please feel free to extend or make pull requests, the goal here is to make a light weight powerful chat room solution.